Probing the redshift evolution and sub-populations of binary neutron stars with the Einstein Telescope: Binary neutron star population

 \section{Binary neutron star population}

-Our population model builds upon the works of~\citet{Farrow:2019xnc} and~\citet{Galaudage:2020zst}.
-In the latter, BNS systems are described as pairs composed of a recycled and a slowly spinning NS, each drawn from either a heavy (${\rm H}$) or a light (${\rm L}$) subpopulation.
-Here, we further assume that BNSs form preferentially as light/light or heavy/heavy, as it appears to be the case for GW170817 and GW190425.
-Under this assumption, the individual NS masses, $m_1$ and $m_2$, associated with the heavy/light subpopulations are sampled from Gaussian distributions with means and standard deviations $(\mu_{1,{\rm H}/{\rm L}}, \sigma_{1,{\rm H}/{\rm L}})$ and $(\mu_{2,{\rm H}/{\rm L}}, \sigma_{2,{\rm H}/{\rm L}})$, respectively.
-The numerical values of these parameters, adopted from~\citet{Galaudage:2020zst}, are listed in Table~\ref{tab:params}.
+Our population model builds upon the work of~\citet{2019ApJ...876...18F} and~\citet{2021ApJ...909L..19G}.
+We emphasise that it is not directly informed by binary stellar evolution calculations, but is designed to capture the phenomenology relevant to the case studied in this work.
+In Ref.~\citet{2021ApJ...909L..19G}, BNS systems are described as pairs composed of a recycled and a slowly spinning NS, each drawn from either a heavy (${\rm H}$) or a light (${\rm L}$) sub-population.
+Here, we further assumed that BNSs form preferentially as light and light or heavy and heavy, as appears to be the case for GW170817 and GW190425.
+Under this assumption, the individual NS masses, $m_1$ and $m_2$, associated with the heavy/light sub-populations are sampled from Gaussian distributions with means and standard deviations of $(\mu_{1,{\rm H}/{\rm L}}, \sigma_{1,{\rm H}/{\rm L}})$ and $(\mu_{2,{\rm H}/{\rm L}}, \sigma_{2,{\rm H}/{\rm L}})$, respectively.
+The numerical values of these parameters, adopted from~\citet{2021ApJ...909L..19G}, are listed in Table~\ref{tab:params}.